kumailn/comical/README.md

-Learning multiple new tools within a short period of time Creating a project that communicates between multiple endpoints, API's and databases Sleeping ~3 hours/person over a 3 day period
+Learning multiple new tools within a short period of time Creating a project that communicates between multiple endpoints, API's and databases Sleeping ~3 hours per person over a 3 day period
 What we learned
 We would struggle to fit everything we learned over the past 3 days onto one page, but we feel the biggest lessons were that...: